lukesc0/lukesc0.github.io/research.md

 ### Research

-My research was based on the fabrication of 2 different devices.
+My research was based on the fabrication of 2 different devices, a brain patch and an imaging device, both of which used nano-scale diodes to influence the behavior of lab rats.

+[Image of brain patch]

 ### Results